-This clause shall not be modified except for the distribution of the roster or to be compliant with the Sponsor’s procedures.
+This clause shall not be modified except to include or delete the optional bracketed text.

 A Working Group roster is a vital aspect of standards development.
-It serves as a record of members in the Working Group and is an initial tool if an issue of indemnification arises during the process of standards development.
+It serves as a record of voting members and members in the Working Group and is an initial tool if an issue of indemnification arises during the process of standards development.

-A Working Group officer or designee shall maintain a current and accurate roster of members in the Working Group.
+The Secretary shall make reasonable efforts to maintain a current Working Group roster.
 The roster shall include at least the following:

-Title of the Sponsor and its designation.
+Title of the Standards Committee and its designation.

 Title of the Working Group and its designation.

-Officers: Chair, Vice Chair, Secretary, Treasurer (when position is filled).
+Officers: Chair, Vice-Chair, Secretary, Treasurer]

-Members: for each, include name, email address, affiliation.
+Members: for each, include name, email address, affiliation, and status (e.g., voting member, non-member, etc.).

 All Working Group members are required to update their information contained in the roster when that information changes.

-A copy of the Working Group roster shall be supplied to the IEEE Standards Association at least annually by a Working Group officer or designee.
-Due to privacy concerns, the roster shall not be distributed, except to the IEEE-SA staff, IEEE-SA Board of Governors and IEEE-SA Standards Board, unless all Working Group members have submitted their written approval for such distribution.
+A copy of the Working Group roster shall be supplied to the IEEE-SA at least annually by a Working Group officer or designee.
+Due to privacy concerns, the roster shall not be distributed, except to the IEEE-SA staff, IEEE-SA Board of Governors and IEEE-SA Standards Board, unless everybody on the roster has submitted their written approval for such distribution.

-4.5 Working Group Membership Public List
+4.6 Working Group Membership Public List

-This clause shall not be modified except for the distribution of the list or to be compliant with the Sponsor’s procedures.
+This clause shall not be modified except for the distribution of the list.

 A Working Group officer or designee shall maintain a current and accurate membership list.
-The membership list can be posted on the committee web site and can be publically distributed.
+The membership list can be posted on the Working Group web site and can be publicly distributed.

 The membership list shall be limited to the following:

 Title of the Working Group and its designation.

 Scope of the Working Group.

-Officers: Chair, Vice Chair, Secretary, Treasurer (when position is filled).
+Officers: Chair, Vice-Chair, Secretary, and Treasurer.

 Members: for all, name, affiliation.